-If the allegation is about the Principal, the DSL will refer this to the Orbital Safeguarding Governor (Karl Wilkinson, Regional Head of Schools).
-The Safeguarding Governor will liaise with the CEO, Director of Education and inform the Orbital Board.
+If the allegation is about the Principal, the DSL will refer this to the Orbital Safeguarding Governor (Karl Wilkinson, Director of Schools).
+The Safeguarding Governor will liaise with the CEO and inform the Orbital Board.

 How will higher level concerns or allegations be handled?